w1-ll/DatabaseProject/README.md

 # Description
 This project is used as a basis to show how the code interacts with web servers through Java, SQL, and jsp files.
 This also sets a relation between the contractor, client, the negotiation quote, and more.
 Part 2 is now about implementing the jsp files to interact with the users.
+This part of the project is about the users and the client interacting with the requests for cutting trees and negotiating the price.
 # Table of contents
 * [Prerequisite](#Prerequisite)
 * [Instructions](#Instruction-Setup)